wgopar/VariationalAutoencoder/README.md

 # Variational Autoencoder

-Basic implementaion of a Variational Autoencoder using PyTorch.
+Basic implementaion of a Variational Autoencoder on GPU using PyTorch.
 Can be used as a starting point for creating your own.